 - 1. The Committee will be provided with resources commensurate with the duties and responsibilities assigned to it by the Board, including administrative support.
 If deemed necessary by the Committee, it will have the discretion to institute investigations of improprieties or suspected improprieties, including the standing authority to retain independent counsel or advisors and to set their compensation. - 2.
-The Committee shall have the authority to: - (a) Inspect any and all of the books and records of the Corporation, its subsidiaries, and affiliates. - (b) Discuss with any officer of the Corporation, its subsidiaries and affiliates, the Chief Financial Officer and senior staff of the Corporation, any affected party, and the
+The Committee shall have the authority to: - (a) inspect any and all of the books and records of the Corporation, its subsidiaries, and affiliates; - (b) discuss with any officer of the Corporation, its subsidiaries and affiliates, the Chief Financial Officer and senior staff of the Corporation, any affected party, and external

-- (c) external auditors, such accounts, records, and other matters as any member of the Committee considers necessary and appropriate. - (d) Communicate directly with the internal and external auditors.
+- (c) auditors, such accounts, records, and other matters as any member of the Committee considers necessary and appropriate; and - (d) communicate directly with the internal and external auditors.